-IK4-TEKNIKER is a private not-for-profit technological centre that aims at the development and transfer of technology to improve the competitiveness of industry.
-In line with its missions and origins, IK4-TEKNIKER not only provides companies with technological support, but is also involved in generating new business initiatives, which are usually technological and, often, “spin offs” of the centre itself.
+TEKNIKER is a private not-for-profit technological centre that aims to promote the development and transfer of technology to improve the competitiveness of industry.
+In line with its mission and origins, TEKNIKER not only provides companies with technological support, but is also involved in generating new business initiatives, which are usually technological and, often, “spin offs” of the centre itself.

-IK4-TEKNIKER has been participating in both national and European projects in the field of Advanced Industrial and Service Robotics focused on developing intelligent robotic applications able to interpret the environment through multimodal sensors, implementing strategies for navigation and manipulation to adapt to changing conditions and allow safe interaction with people.
-IK4-TEKNIKER has an experienced team consisting of electrical, electronic, mechanical and computer engineers.
+TEKNIKER has been participating in both national and European projects in the field of Advanced Industrial and Service Robotics.
+These have focused on developing intelligent robotic applications able to interpret the environment through multimodal sensors, implementing strategies for navigation and manipulation to adapt to changing conditions and allow safe interaction with people.
+TEKNIKER has an experienced team consisting of electrical, electronic, mechanical and computer engineers.

 Role in ESMERA